MariusUrbonas/torso-mapper/README.md

 This script will:
 1. Load CT scans from a specified directory
 2. Use the pre-trained TorsoNet model
-3. Analyze the scans for the presence of T1, T2, and L1 vertebrae
+3. Analyze the scans for the presence of T11, T12, and L1 vertebrae
 4. Print out detailed results for each scan

 You can adjust the `target_vertebrae` list to look for different vertebrae, and modify the processing of results as needed for your specific use case.

 ## API Usage for getting clasification labels

-Here's a basic example of how to use `torso_mapper`:
+Here's a basic example of how to use `torso-mapper`:

 ```python
 from torso_mapper.data import create_folder_ct_dataloader